thillRobot/ros_workshop/module4/tutorial4_create_package/tutorial4_create_package.md

 ```
 cd ~/catkin_ws/src
 ```
-Initialize a new package with the `catkin_create_pkg` commans.
-Choose the `<package_name>` and dependecies.
+Initialize a new package with the `catkin_create_pkg` command.
+Choose the `<package_name>` and dependecies `std_msgs`, `rospy`, and `roscpp`.
 More dependecies can be added later.
 The name should not inlcude capital letters or special characters.
 See the naming rules discussed above for more information.

 ```
 catkin_create_pkg <pkg_name> std_msgs rospy roscpp